squidfunk/isotopes/docs/reference/isotope-select/limit.md

 # IsotopeSelect.limit

-*Add an LIMIT clause to a SELECT query expression*
+*Add an LIMIT clause to a SQL query expression*

 ## Signature